ElinamLLC/SharpVectors/Docs/articles/getting_started.md

 The SharpVectors library provides three main uses of the SVG files in WPF applications.
 In this section, we will provide information to get you started with these uses.

-For the WPF application, the rendering of the SVG files are provided through classes shown in the diagram below:
+For the WPF application, the rendering of the SVG files is provided through classes shown in the diagram below:

 ![WPF Rendering](../images/rendering.png)